 Understanding Eating Disorders

-An eating disorder (ED) is when a person’s relationship with food is used to soothe emotional pain such that it causes significant negative physical, psychological, or emotional consequences.
-If you know someone with an eating disorder, you know someone who has been dealing with big pain.
-The pain often involves low self-esteem, depression, and/or anxiety.
+When a person’s relationship with food is used to manage emotional pain such that it causes significant physical, psychological, or emotional consequences, they have developed an eating disorder (ED).
+The emotional pain often involves feelings of low self-esteem or insecurity, depression, and/or anxiety.
 In many cases, the person hides the pain so well that it may not be visible to others.

-In ways that I will try to describe below, they have found a way to avoid or organize their pain using their ED.
+In ways that I will try to illustrate below, the ED is used to help them tolerate that pain.
 In their mind, they have to maintain and protect the ED to continue getting relief from their pain.
 Protecting the ED often means spending less time with loved ones or anyone who might confront the ED.
 It often means not attending social events that have food.
 It might mean not going anywhere until they meet their daily exercise quota.
-It means living a life dictated by the rules of their ED.
+They live a life dictated by the rules of their ED.

-It is important to note that if the person is medically malnourished, their judgment and ability to effectively use logic and other cognitive functions may be significantly impacted.
+It is important to note here that if the person is medically malnourished, their judgment, decision-making capabilities, and ability to effectively use logic and other cognitive functions may be significantly impacted.
 They are also more likely to experience depression and anxiety.
 This is a physical status and can be reversed only by nourishment.

-For a person who tends to be obsessive, making extensive rules and lists about food that must be checked and triple checked every day can be extremely soothing.
+For a person who tends to be obsessive, making extensive rules and lists about food that must be triple checked every day can be extremely soothing.
+Structure feels good.
 It is also a way of creating a system to tell yourself whether you were “good” or “bad” that day.
 Many people don’t have an internal way of gauging themselves, which leaves them feeling painfully insecure.
-The way you do food (or, more likely, the way you don’t do food) can be used to assure yourself that you are a good person.
+The way you do food (or, more often, the way you don’t do food) can be used to assure yourself that you are a good or worthy person.

 No one sets out to develop an eating disorder, but the behaviors can quickly become addictive and the person loses control over them.
 Professional treatment makes a difference, and it is important to begin as soon as possible.
 Research shows that the longer an eating disorder exists, the harder it is to treat.